Name: Valerie Healy

 I really enjoy helping out when I can, like helping people we support to look up information on the internet or supporting them to use phones or tablets.

-What’s been your favourite moment as a
+What’s been your favourite moment as a volunteer so far?

 I love the reception I get when I arrive too.
 Everyone knows my name and makes me feel very welcome.
 I always love coming into the house and being greeted with smiling faces and hugs.